rickardlindberg/rickardlindberg.me/writing/rlmeta-poster2/index.template.markdown

       and the matching is done with a Python lambda.
 The VM knows nothing about how to match a single object.

-### TODO

-[ ] Can support library (and new Runtime) become smaller?

-[ ] VM

-    [ ] Can fail_pos be handled better?

-    [ ] MatchError probably has wrong stream if error occurs deep down

-    [ ] I am not happy with how the new VM looks.
-A mix between classes and functions and helpers.

-### Summary of changes

-* More flexible
-* More clear
-* Similar preformance?
-* At the cost of a few lines?

-* wc -l
-* Performance graph

 ## The future

+On the one hand, I'm quite happy with the improvements to RLMeta that I was able to make.
+The code feels more clear and flexible.
+Definitely a better version of RLMeta.

-This article turned out to have the same problem as the poster.
+On the other hand, this article turned out to have the same problem as the poster.
 It just kept growing and growing, and at some point I had to stop working on in, leave some issues unresolved, and call the article finished.
+For example, I am not happy with how the new VM looks.
+A mix between classes and functions and helpers.

 I decided to set up a repo for RLMeta where it can continue to be improved.